 To further clarify the stages of dog pregnancy, review the week-by-week images in the following video.

-Dog Gestation Care Tips
+Dog Pregnancy Care Tips

 It's important to take great care of your dog throughout all stages of pregnancy.
 Keep these categories and tips in mind.